 Having said that most people don’t have an issue with delivery and those that do find Sole respond well in sorting the issue out.

 They talk about how great the ride is and the reliability of the bike over a number of years.

 This mid level priced bike is priced below many bikes with less features.
 It has a strong construction, has a console and heavy flywheel which does increase the price but gives a better riding experience.
 The brakes and belt drive are made of kevlar which is a very hard wearing material that is used in car brakes so you should get more use out of it than you get from wool pads used by other bikes.

-When I checked Amazon had this at a big discount.
-By clicking here you can check that is still the case: Sole SB700
+When I checked Amazon had it at a discount.

 This is a well constructed bike made of tough material which is reflected in the weight of the product.
 It gives a good quiet workout for a number of years.

 The heavy flywheel makes it suitable for beginners and more experienced riders.
 The flywheel may seem a little tough to get started if you are not used to it but once you get started it the weight won’t be that noticeable and you will be thankful for the natural feeling ride you get and that it helps to protect your joints from impact injuries.

 It could do with levelers on its feet to counter any floor unevenness, the delivery company could do better and it could do with better transport wheels to make it easier to move in a home setting.
 Having said all that, where it matters it does a great job – you can get a good quality workout in your home for many years and as hard as you want it.

 Like this post?
 Subscribe to my RSS feed and get loads more!